Lawn Care , Crabgrass

 Crabgrass Preventers (How Pre-Emergents Work)

 Both crabgrass preventers are considered Root & Shoot Inhibitors.
 A vapor barrier is formed in the soil layer that prevents the weeds from emerging while inhibiting the root system from developing.
-The undeveloped roots cannot take up water or nutrients, and thus die off.
+The undeveloped roots cannot take up water or nutrients and thus die off.

 Granular products are spread over the lawn using a fertilizer spreader, and the liquid versions of these pre-emergents (or Wettable Dispersible Granule) are sprayed evenly over the turf with a backpack sprayer or two-behind sprayer.